ndoylend/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-18](./PA1_template_files/figure-html/unnamed-chunk-18.png)

 There is a more pronounced peak in the weekday activity pattern, occurring between 8:30 and 8:35.
-After this morning peak there appears to be fewer steps per interval than on the weekend activity.
+After this morning peak there appears to be fewer steps per interval than on the weekend activity profile.
+It is difficult to make much inference from these average profiles however the weekday morning peak might correspond to a running or walking commute, with less subsequent activity during working hours than on weekends.
+Further investigation could consider the variance in daily totals as well as in steps at each interval in the activity profiles.